IATI/IATI-Extra-Documentation/en/activity-standard/overview/transactions.rst

 	* Commitment (code*2*)- the total agreed budget for the activity.
 	* Disbursement (code*3*) - the amount transferred to another organisation in the aid delivery chain (e.g. a partner organisation being funded).
 	* Expenditure (code*4*) - the outlay on goods and services and project overheads.
 * The ``value`` of a transaction can be positive or negative, and contain decimals.
-It should not contain comma seperators (eg: 3,000)
+It should not contain comma separators (eg: 3,000)
 	* example: ``3000`` or ``3000.00`` or ``-3000`` is acceptable.  ``3,000`` is not
 * Both the ``transaction-date`` and ``value-date`` must be in ISO 8601 format (YYYY-MM-DD), eg: 2014-03-21.
 * Neither of ``transaction-date`` and ``value-date`` can be in the "future".
 A ``transaction`` always describes something that has taken place.